 While waiting to give his remarks, Rep. Cavaletto noticed someone staring at him from across the room.
 He didn't recognize the man and wasn't sure what to expect when the man approached him after he'd made his comments.

 "I wasn't sure what to expect when this guy came up to me and said I KNEW IT WAS YOU!, Rep. Cavaletto, described jokingly.
-"It was a former high school basketball player from Mascoutah Community High School who took the final shot in a game against my team at the time, Mater Dei Catholic High school in Breese.
+"It was a former high school basketball player from Mascoutah Community High School who took the final shot in a game against my team at the time, Mater Dei Catholic High school best generic levitra overnight in Breese.
 That potential winning shot missed, Mater Dei won the game, and went on to the Illinois State Tournament where we finished 4th in the state in 1974," remembers "Coach" Cavaletto.

 The former basketball player was Jim Heberer who now is the Residential Loan Officer at Associated Bank in Fairview Heights.